 In 5G, Massive MIMO (mMIMO) technology using a massive number of antenna elements has been a key, especially as a technology to make effective use of millimeter waves [1-1].
-In 5G Evolution and 6G, further advanced forms of mMIMO are expected, such as multi-element/multilayer mMIMO [5-38, 5-39] and Distributed mMIMO for a distributed antenna configuration combined with New Radio Network Topology.
+In 5G Evolution and 6G, further advanced forms of mMIMO are expected, such as multi-element/multilayer mMIMO [5-43, 5-44] and Distributed mMIMO for a distributed antenna configuration combined with New Radio Network Topology.
 Distributed MIMO combined with New Radio Network Topology is one of promising method for wireless access system using high-frequency bands such as millimeter- and terahertz waves.
 As shown in Fig. 5-12, it will be necessary to examine how to achieve the following technologies: (i) the technology to deploy distributed antennas to ensure LOS (line-of-sight) propagation paths for mobile terminals with a high-probability, (ii) the technology to control distributed propagation paths to switch the communication paths and track very narrow beams following the movement of user terminals and (iii) the technology to achieve distributed cooperative MIMO that realizes multi-user transmission for a large number of user terminals by using several cooperation methods such as inter-terminal communications [5-5].
-In the distributed antenna deployment technology, it is expected that many antenna deployment using A-RoF with beamforming technology will be utilized [5-40], because it is highly compatible with the wideband, which is a characteristic of the high frequency band.
+In the distributed antenna deployment technology, it is expected that many antenna deployment using A-RoF with beamforming technology will be utilized [5-45], because it is highly compatible with the wideband, which is a characteristic of the high frequency band.
 Regarding distributed propagation path control technology, antenna beam narrowing is necessary on both base station and terminal sides in order to secure system margin against propagation loss and signal broadening in the high frequency band.
-From this point and subarray configuration, a technology for fast detection of optimal combination between multiple beams is necessary [5-41, 5-42, 5-43, 5-44, 5-45].
-And, beam search and antenna search method based on the position information are also promising on the high frequency band, because the correlation between position and radio quality is strong in the use case of line-of-sight environment such as train and car [5-46, 5-47].
+From this point and subarray configuration, a technology for fast detection of optimal combination between multiple beams is necessary [5-46, 5-47, 5-48, 5-49, 5-50].
+And, beam search and antenna search method based on the position information are also promising on the high frequency band, because the correlation between position and radio quality is strong in the use case of line-of-sight environment such as train and car [5-51, 5-52].
 In addition, the combination of the high frequency band and the distributed antenna has the potential to detect the position of user terminal by the communication radio wave itself.
-Beam search and antenna search methods using this position detection have been studied [5-48, 5-49].
-And, regarding the distributed cooperative MIMO technology, the following have been studied: Transmission power control technology [5-50] for multi-beam of each distributed antenna considering both reduction of interference among users and low power consumption, and clustering technology [5-51], that is a method to select which distributed antenna to connect to which central station, and which distributed antennas to use for cooperative MIMO transmission from distributed antennas connected to the same central station. from the viewpoint of both distributed Multi-User MIMO transmission suitable for spatial correlation between user terminals distribution and computational complexity reduction.
+Beam search and antenna search methods using this position detection have been studied [5-53, 5-54].
+In addition, because radio quality is significantly degraded in the high-frequency band when radio waves are shielded, it is necessary to switch antennas or antenna beams before shielding them.
+The related studies have been underway on methods to recognize the shielding environment in advance by using a camera, and on methods to predict and select the optimal antenna beams by using AI based on the selected beam history of each distributed antenna and the radio quality of the surrounding beams [5-55, 5-